adambard/learnxinyminutes-docs/sql.html.markdown

 -- NOT NULL, and are also declared as a compound primary key.
 -- (All primary key columns are required to uniquely identify a row.)
--- A foreign key constraint defines a connection between emp_no in -- this table, and the emp_no in the employee table.
+-- A foreign key constraint defines a connection between emp_no in -- this table, and the emp_no in the employees table.
 CREATE TABLE title (
     emp_no INT NOT NULL,
     title VARCHAR(50) NOT NULL,
     from_date DATE NOT NULL,
     to_date DATE,
     PRIMARY KEY (emp_no, title, from_date),
-    FOREIGN KEY (emp_no) REFERENCES employee (emp_no)
+    FOREIGN KEY (emp_no) REFERENCES employees (emp_no)
 );

--- Insert a row of data into the table employee.
+-- Insert a row of data into the table employees.
 This assumes that the -- table has been defined to accept these values as appropriate for it.
--- If using Oracle, you may need to adjust the expected date format with -- ALTER SESSION SET NLS_DATE_FORMAT = 'YYYY-MM-DD' INSERT INTO employee (emp_no, birth_date, first_name, last_name, gender, hire_date) VALUES (10001,'1953-09-02','Georgi','Facello','M','1986-06-26');
+-- If using Oracle, you may need to adjust the expected date format with -- ALTER SESSION SET NLS_DATE_FORMAT = 'YYYY-MM-DD' INSERT INTO employees (emp_no, birth_date, first_name, last_name, gender, hire_date) VALUES (10001,'1953-09-02','Georgi','Facello','M','1986-06-26');

--- Insert additional multiple rows of data into the table employee, -- leaving birth_date and gender NULL.
+-- Insert additional multiple rows of data into the table employees, -- leaving birth_date and gender NULL.
 This will not affect the first row -- that we already inserted.
 -- If using Oracle, the multiple insert syntax here does not work.
 Instead, -- each row will need to be inserted individually as above.
-INSERT INTO employee (emp_no, first_name, last_name, hire_date)
+INSERT INTO employees (emp_no, first_name, last_name, hire_date)
 VALUES (10002,'Bezalel','Simmel','1985-11-21'),
        (10003,'Parto','Bamford','1986-08-28'),
        (10004,'Chirstian','Koblick','1986-12-01'),